Tabs are web design components that let you stack multiple groups of content in the same space on a web page.

 Overview Accordion Open

-Tabs are web design components that let you stack multiple groups of content in the same space on a web page.
 The information you’re viewing here is being displayed in tabs.
 Tabs reduce the amount of page real estate used to display content.
 In the mobile view, the content from tabs stack up starting from the left tab and moving right.

 How-To Accordion Closed

 Make sure that the tabs in a group contain parallel types of information about a single topic.
-Also make sure you’ve grouped the information on each tab in ways that make sense to your site visitors, and you’ve labeled each tab using terms that are familiar to your visitors.
+Also, make sure you’ve grouped the information on each tab in ways that make sense to your site visitors, and you’ve labeled each tab using terms that are familiar to your visitors.

 If site visitors are likely to want to compare two types of information, think very carefully before hiding the content in a tab.
 In most cases, your visitors would rather not have to click to see one set of content and then another.